-Here are some ways in which we can make things a little easier for you when it comes to managing your library, providing accessible resources to keep your students engaged and getting the new academic year off to a successful start!
+Here are some ways in which we can make things a little easier for you when it comes to managing your library, providing accessible resources to keep your students engaged and getting the new year off to a good start.

 Whether your library is open at the moment or you're planning to open it soon, here are a few things that will be helpful to you: